WHAT PEOPLE ARE SAYING

 Two poetry collections and two novels traditionally published with agency representation, and a fifth (a short story collection) on the way, and stay tuned for an announcement about my third novel.

 Nominated for the Giller Prize, the Journey Prize, and longlisted multiple times for the CBC Literary Awards in both poetry and fiction.

-Winner of the Margaret Laurence Award for Fiction (for my second novel) and past recipient of multiple arts grants, including the Manitoba Arts Council’s Major Arts Award, a $30,000 grant for artists “whose works shows exceptional quality and accomplishment.”
+Winner of the Margaret Laurence Award for Fiction (for my second novel); longlisted for CBC Canada Reads for my first.
+Past recipient of multiple arts grants, including the Manitoba Arts Council’s Major Arts Award, a $30,000 grant for artists “whose works shows exceptional quality and accomplishment.”